rtazaki1205/AggScatVIR/README.md

+# Caveat!
+*THIS PACKAGE IS STILL UNDER TESTING.
+PLEASE WAIT FOR AN OFFICIAL RELEASE*

 # *AggScatVIR*

 *AggScatVIR* stands for AGGregate SCATtering at Visual and InfraRed wavelengths.
 This project provides the optical properties of complex-shaped dust particles that can be used to interpret scattered light observations of circumstellar disks (such as protoplanetary disks and debris disks) at visible and near-infrared wavelengths.
 The database consists of the scattering matrix and opacity of various dust particles studied in Tazaki & Dominik (2022) and Tazaki, Ginski, and Dominik (submitted).